mohamedrohaim/SouqBooks/README.md

 ### Features <a name="features"></a>

-#### User Registration and Login with Authentication useing Identity
+#### User Registration and Login with Authentication using Identity
 - The website offers user registration and login functionality with secure authentication.
 - New users can sign up with their email and password to create an account.
 - The password is encrypted and requires a strong combination of characters, including at least one uppercase letter, one lowercase letter, and special characters.